 The Regional Cooperative Agreement (RCA) for Research, Development and Training Related to Nuclear Science and Technology for Asia and the Pacific was established in 1972 and has enjoyed the benefit of the IAEA Technical Cooperation (TC) programme since.
 With the RCA due to celebrate its 50th Anniversary in 2022, it is timely to assess the social and economic impacts of the RCA programme supported under the IAEA TC programme.

+The RCA has 22 participating Government Parties (GPs): Australia, Bangladesh, Cambodia, China, Fiji, India, Indonesia, Japan, Laos, Malaysia, Mongolia, Myanmar, Nepal, New Zealand, Pakistan, Palau, Philippines, Singapore, South Korea, Sri Lanka, Thailand, and Viet Nam.

 At the 48th RCA General Conference Meeting in Vienna, Austria, 13 September 2019, the RCA endorsed the initiative to conduct social and economic impact assessment.
 To this end, the TC Division for Asia-Pacific (TCAP) and TC Division of Programme Support and Coordination (TCPC) jointly proposed to undertake case studies.
 A methodology was developed and was piloted to assess social and economic impacts of RCA mutation breeding projects.
 This report presents the findings from the pilot social and economic impact assessment.

 Plant mutation breeding

 Plant mutation breeding is the process of exposing seeds, cuttings or tissue-culture material to radiation, such as gamma rays, and then planting the seed or cultivating the irradiated material in a sterile rooting medium, which generates a plantlet.
 The individual plants are then multiplied and examined for new and useful traits.
 Once the genetic changes giving rise to new traits have been identified, other biotechnological tools can be used to accelerate breeding of new varieties with desired traits.
 Plant mutation breeding does not involve gene modification, but rather uses a plant’s own genetic resources and mimics the natural process of spontaneous mutation.
-By using radiation, breeders can significantly enhance the genetic diversity necessary to develop new and improved varieties.
+By using radiation, plant breeders can significantly enhance the genetic diversity necessary to develop new and improved varieties.

-The mutation breeding RCA has 22 participating Government Parties (GPs): Australia, Bangladesh, Cambodia, China, Fiji, India, Indonesia, Japan, Laos, Malaysia, Mongolia, Myanmar, Nepal, New Zealand, Pakistan, Palau, Philippines, Singapore, South Korea, Sri Lanka, Thailand, and Viet Nam.

-The overall objective of the RCA Mutation Breeding programme (RAS5077) is to increase environmentally friendly crop productivity through the application of mutation techniques and related biotechnology, and enhanced capability of the RCA GPs in effective use of mutation techniques and biotechnology for the development of green crop varieties.
+The overall objective of the RCA Mutation Breeding programme is to increase environmentally friendly crop productivity through the application of mutation techniques and related biotechnology, and enhanced capability of the RCA GPs in effective use of mutation techniques and biotechnology for the development of green crop varieties.

 Characteristics of green crop varieties include: